 - Stateless Address Autoconfiguration (SLAAC) – enables each host on the network to auto-configure its unique IPv6 link-local address and global unicast address without the help of a DHCP server.
 Link-local addresses can be used to talk with other hosts on the same network, while global unicast addresses are routable on the Internet.

-- Neighbor Unreachability Detection (NUD) – It detects when a host is no longer reachable.
+- Neighbor Unreachability Detection (NUD) – detects when a host is no longer reachable.

-- Duplicate Address Detection (DAD) – It verifies that a unicast IPv6 address is unique before it is assigned to a host interface.
+- Duplicate Address Detection (DAD) – verifies that a unicast IPv6 address is unique before being assigned to a host interface.